Crepidula convexa: Location

-Crepidula convexa can be found along the East coast of North America.
-Geographically they can be found in the Low intertidal zone (5 to 10 meters) and to roughly about 200 meters down into the shallow subtidal zone.
-Predominantly on rocks, shells and sea grass.
+Crepidula convexa can be found along the east coast of North America.
+Geographically they can be found in the low intertidal zone (5 to 10 meters) and to roughly about 200 meters down into the shallow subtidal zone.
+They are predominantly found on rocks, shells and sea grass.

 Description

-The shell of the Crepidula convexa can be described as oval shape.
-This mostly due to the shell needing to meet the needs of its environment.
-They vary depending on the exact location of them being in sea grass or in the rocks.
-Those located in seagrass are oftentimes smaller and have a steeper arch then their counterparts located in rocky areas.
+The shell of the Crepidula convexa can be described as oval-shaped.
+This is mostly due to the shell needing to meet the needs of its environment.
+They vary depending on their exact location being in sea grass or in rocks.
+Those located in sea grass are oftentimes smaller and have a steeper arch then their counterparts located in rocky areas.
 The snail varies in shades of cocoa, often having spots or streaks on the shell.
 Rarely do some have purple tints near the apex.
-The shelf is flat or slightly convex and the left side extends farther forward then it does the right side.
+The shelf is flat or slightly convex and the left side extends farther forward than it does the right side.
 The typical maximum Crepidula convexa will grow up to 20 mm in length.

 Development

 Crepidula convexa follows a sequential hermaphroditism life cycle.
-During its life it will pass through 5 sexual phases.
-The immature phase where it is in the larval stage and has no need to start sexual reproduction but shows a slight rise on the right side of the neck where the phallus will later grow.
-Next when hatched the snail will be in what is called the “Phallus Bud” stage which is the forming of the male sexual organ and may have a “peg-like” phallus.
-Soon after it will have developed a full phallus and be deemed a “Male”, where it can start the sexual reproduction process and fertilize its female counterparts.
-Later on it will start to change and grow into a “Transitional” where the male starts to grow and loses the ability to fertilize and start to become female.
-Finally it will be a “Female” which will be its final sexual phase.
+During its life it will pass through five sexual phases.
+The immature phase is where it is in the larval stage and has no need to start sexual reproduction but shows a slight rise on the right side of the neck where the phallus will later grow.
+Next, when hatched the snail will be in what is called the "phallus bud" stage, which is the forming of the male sexual organ and may have a peg-like phallus.
+Soon after, it will have developed a full phallus and be deemed a male, where it can start the sexual reproduction process and fertilize its female counterparts.
+Later on it will start to change and grow into a "transitional" where the male starts to grow and loses the ability to fertilize and start to become female.
+Finally, it will be a female which will be its final sexual phase.
 At that point it will be able to be inseminated and lay eggs and may have a remnant of a degenerate phallus.